-Called by David Bottoms, “one of our finest spiritual poets,” Michael Sowder, poet and essayist, writes about wilderness, fatherhood, yoga, and spirituality.
-He is a professor of English and an afilliated professor of religious studies at Utah State University.
+Called by David Bottoms, “one of our finest spiritual poets,” Michael Sowder, long-time yoga practitioner, poet, scholar, essayist, and former Buddhist, writes about wilderness, fatherhood, yoga, Buddhism, and spirituality.
+He is a professor of English and an Affiliated Faculty Member in the Yoga Studies and Religious Studies programs at Utah State University, and teaches yoga philosophy at Transcend Yoga Studio, in Logan.

 House Under the Moon